RaspAP/raspap-webgui/README.md

 See our [OpenVPN documentation](https://docs.raspap.com/openvpn/) for more information.

+## VPN provider support

+Several popular VPN providers include a Linux Command Line Interface (CLI) for interacting with their services.
+As a new beta feature, you may optionally control these VPN services from within RaspAP.
+After your provider's CLI is installed on your system you may administer it thereafter by using RaspAP's UI.

+See our [VPN provider documentation](https://docs.raspap.com/providers/) for more information.

 ## Ad Blocking
 This feature uses DNS blacklisting to block requests for ads, trackers and other undesirable hosts.
 To enable ad blocking, simply respond to the prompt during the installation.
 As a beta release, we encourage testing and feedback from users of RaspAP.